spryker/spryker-docs/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-storefront.md

 *Marketplace Storefront* is a web application designed for the [marketplace business model](/docs/marketplace/user/intro-to-the-spryker-marketplace/{{ site.version }}/marketplace-concept.html).
 Based on the regular Storefront, it supports all Spryker Commerce OS features.
 Marketplace functionality enables buyers to browse for products, view and purchase them across different merchants.

-In every section of the Marketplace Storefront, products are either sorted or customers can filter them by merchants.
+In most sections of the Marketplace Storefront, it is visible to the customer who is the seller of the particular products and offers.

 ## Catalog and Search pages

 On the *Catalog* and *Search* pages, the left-side navigation menu contains the *Merchant* filter.
-Customers can select one or more merchants from which to view products.
+Customers can select one or more merchants from which to view products or offers.

 ![Catalog and Search pages](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/catalog-and-search-pages.png)